51 constructions of the Moonshine module: Fixed-point free automorphisms yielding no massless states

 \begin{prop} (\cite{LS17}) Let $g$ be an automorphism of $\Lambda$ such that $(\Lambda \otimes \bC)^g = \{0\}$.
 Then a lift of $g$ to an automorphism of $V_\Lambda$ exists, and for any two lifts $\hat{g}, \tilde{g}$ of $g$ to automorphisms of $V_\Lambda$, there exists some $h \in \Aut V_\Lambda$ such that $h\hat{g} = \tilde{g}h$. \end{prop} \begin{proof} This follows immediately from the results of \cite{LS17} section 4.2, but we offer a brief outline of the reasoning.
 By \cite{L85}, any finite order automorphism admits a lift.
 By Theorem 2.1 of \cite{DN98}, for any two lifts $\hat{g}, \tilde{g}$ of $g$ to automorphisms of $V_\Lambda$, there exists $a \in \Lambda \otimes \bC$ such that $\hat{g} = e^{a_0}\tilde{g}$, and exponentials satisfy the commutation relation $e^{a_0} \tilde{g} = \tilde{g}e^{g^{-1}(a)_0}$.
 Since $g$ is fixed-point free, there is some $b \in \Lambda \otimes \bC$ such that $g(b)-b = a$, e.g., we may take $b = \sum_{i=0}^{|g|-1} \frac{i}{|g|}g^i(a)$.
 Thus,

 and the two lifts are conjugate by a lift of the identity on $\Lambda$. \end{proof}

 Naturally, this proof extends to fixed-point free automorphisms of any even lattice that has no roots.

 In section 3.3 of \cite{T93}, we are introduced to 3 conditions on automorphisms $a$ of $\Lambda$.
 Letting $n$ be the order of the automorphism $a$, we decompose the characteristic polynomial of $a$ as a product $\det(xI_{24} - a) = \prod_{k|n} (x^k-1)^{a_k}$ for uniquely defined integers $a_k$.
 Following \cite{F72}, we define the Frame shape of $a$ as the ``generalized permutation'' $\prod_{k|n} k^{a_k} = 1^{a_1}\cdots n^{a_n}$.
-Then we define the ``$a$-twisted vacuum energy'' $E_0^a = \sum_{k|n} \frac{a_k}{k}$, and consider the following three conditions: \begin{enumerate} \item (fixed-point free) $\sum_{k|n} a_k = 0$ \item (no massless states) $E_0^a > 0$ \item (anomaly-free) $E_0^a \in \frac{1}{n}\bZ$ \end{enumerate}
+Then we define the ``$a$-twisted vacuum energy'' $E_0^a = -\sum_{k|n} \frac{a_k}{k}$, and consider the following three conditions: \begin{enumerate} \item (fixed-point free) $\sum_{k|n} a_k = 0$ \item (no massless states) $E_0^a > 0$ \item (anomaly-free) $E_0^a \in \frac{1}{n}\bZ$ \end{enumerate}

 By a short calculation, one can show that the first condition is equivalent to $\dim (\Lambda \otimes \bC)^a = 0$, and that $E_0^a + 1$ is the lowest $L_0$-eigenvalue of the irreducible $a$-twisted $V_\Lambda$-module $V_\Lambda(a)$.
-In order for the orbifold $V_\Lambda/a$ to be isomorphic to $V^\natural$, and in particular to have no weight 1 space, it is clearly necessary that $a$ be fixed-point free and that all non-trivially twisted modules have no weight one space (i.e., no massless states).
+In order for the orbifold $V_\Lambda/a$ to be isomorphic to $V^\natural$, and in particular to have no weight 1 space, it is necessary that $a$ be fixed-point free (giving no contribution from $V_\Lambda$) and that $E_0^a > 0$ (giving no contribution from the $a$-twisted module $V_\Lambda(a)$).
+In fact, it is also necessary that all other nontrivially twisted modules yield no weight 1 contribution, meaning the lift of $a$ on $V_\Lambda(a^j)$ acts fixed-point freely on the weight 1 subspace.
+I do not know a way to rewrite this additional condition in terms of Frame shape, but we will find experimentally that it does not eliminate any new classes.

 A brief examination of the character table of $Co_0$ yields 165 conjugacy classes of elements, which form 160 algebraic conjugacy classes (where classes are algebraically conjugate if a Galois automorphism of a suitable cyclotomic extension of $\bQ$ permutes the corresponding columns of the character table).
 By examining frame shapes in \cite{K85}, we find that there are 95 conjugacy classes of fixed-point free elements, which form 90 algebraic conjugacy classes.
 A more detailed examination by Tuite showed that there are 53 conjugacy classes satisfying the first two conditions, which form 51 algebraic conjugacy classes.
 Furthermore, 40 conjugacy classes satisfy all three conditions, and they form 38 algebraic conjugacy classes.
 We note that Frame shapes only detect algebraic conjugacy.